AdaCore/ada-spark-rfcs/features/rfc-oop-first-controlling.rst

 Motivation
 ==========

 There are several motivations to this RFC.
-The first one is to get rid of controlling return types, which are a complicated and seldom used feature of Ada.
+The first one is to give explicit control over which parameters and results of a primitive are dispatching, in particular to allow primitives that return (or take) an instance of their type without that result or parameter being dispatching - something that is awkward to express in current Ada.
 The second is to simplify the scheme with regards to which parameters can be dispatching.

 Controlling return types
 ------------------------